ArnabDuttaChoudhury/Abstract_Text_Summarization/README.md

 # Machine_Learning-Project
 This project aims at building an abstract text summarizer using deep learning.

-Extractive Text Summarization VS Abstractive Text Summarization
+The datset used for this purpose is the Amazon Food Reviews Dataset which contains over 500000 instances.